15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

 Step 1: Subtract your age from 220 to give you your maximum heart rate per minute.
 For example, if you are 60 years old, your maximum heart rate per minute will be 160 (i.e. 220 – 60 = 160).

-Besides the above manual calculation, you may also find your heart rate number by wearing a heart rate monitor or you can determine your heart rate by counting your pulse.
-To count by using pulse, you should press the first two fingers of one hand gently down on the inside of the wrist, alternatively is to press the fingers under the jaw on the right or left side of the front of your neck.
+Besides the above manual calculation, you can also find your heart rate number by wearing a heart rate monitor or you can determine your heart rate by counting your pulse.
+To count by using pulse, you could press the first two fingers of one hand gently down on the inside of the wrist, alternatively is to press the fingers under the jaw on the right or left side of the front of your neck.
 Each faint pounding as you feel tells you that your blood is passing through the artery and each pounding is a beat.